 Search Engine Optimization (SEO): Customers value how quickly they find the content they need and whether it is valuable enough for them.

 Paid advertising: Paid advertising channels such as Google Ads and Facebook Ads can be an effective way for brands to reach new customers.
-Still, here it must be taken into account that ads that are too superficial and “noisy” affect the brand experience.
+Still, here it must be taken into account that ads that are too superficial and “noisy” negatively affect the brand experience.

 CREATION OF MARKETING SYSTEMS